Extraltodeus/noise_latent_perlinpinpin/README.md

 https://github.com/BlenderNeko/ComfyUI_Noise

+# known limitation:
+Some aspect ratio does not work.

 # Use

 I've included a workflow with notes in it to give you the basics but this is uncharted territory.